discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 8. Take the _Mistlock Singularity_.

 It is recommended to use separate precast templates to cast different utility and weapon skills.
-Just make sure that both templates use the same traits to not get the status reset on swap.
+Just make sure that both templates use the same traits to not get the status to reset on swap.

 </Card>

 <Card title="Extra Info">
 - One possible way of adapting your rotation to your phase timing is skipping auto-attacks in <Skill name="Earth Attunement"/> to get to your big damaging skills in <Skill name="Air Attunement"/> like <Skill name="Grand Finale"/> faster if the phase is about to end.
 - Try to move away from your target early if you know it will go <Effect name="Invulnerability"/> like MAMA.
-Hitting an <Effect name="Invulnerability"/> target with your Hammer 3 orbs will make them disappear which can cause confusion in your rotation as you will not be ableto cast <Skill name="Grand Finale"/> unless the orb corresponding to the attunement you are in is active.
+Hitting an <Effect name="Invulnerability"/> target with your Hammer 3 orbs will make them disappear which can confuse your rotation as you will not be able to cast <Skill name="Grand Finale"/> unless the orb corresponding to the attunement you are in is active.
 You will also lose important damage buffs this way.
 You can reset your rotation from this happening by using <Skill name="Grand Finale"/> in <Skill name="Earth Attunement"/> if you notice it early enough so you can start over by activating <Skill name="Crescent Wind"/> in <Skill name="Air Attunement"/>.

 </Card>